-The NHS Business Services Authority (NHSBSA) recognises the importance of using data to benefit public health.
-However, it’s important to use data in an ethical, controlled and consensual way.
+We recognise the importance of using data to benefit public health.
+It’s important to use data in an ethical, controlled and consensual way.

-Our policies ensure data used for public health research remains confidential.
+Our policies make sure that data used for public health research remains confidential.

 All requests for data are subject to the provisions outlined in: